Oil lamp, brass inlaid with silver

 Published in:

-Sheila S. Blair and Jonathan M. Bloom (eds.): Cosmophilia.
-Islamic Art from the David Collection, Copenhagen, McMullen Museum of Art, Boston College, Boston 2006, cat.
+Sheila S. Blair and Jonathan M. Bloom (ed.): Cosmophilia.
+Islamic Art from the David Collection, Copenhagen, McMullen Museum of Art, Boston 2006. cat.
 27;

-Jonathan Bloom and Sheila Blair (eds.): God is the light of the heavens and the earth: light in Islamic art and culture, New Haven 2015, fig. 9, p.
+Jonathan Bloom and Sheila Blair (ed.): God Is the Light of the Heavens and the Earth.
+Light in Islamic Art and Culture, New Haven 2015, fig. 9, p.
 14;

-Joachim Meyer, Rasmus Bech Olsen and Peter Wandel: Beyond words: calligraphy from the World of Islam, The David Collection, Copenhagen 2024, cat.
-83, pp. 236-237;
+Joachim Meyer, Rasmus Bech Olsen and Peter Wandel: Beyond Words.
+Calligraphy from the World of Islam, Davids Samling, Copenhagen 2024, pp. 236-237, cat.
+83;